 • How candidates should be attracted;

-• What to do abroad and what in the Netherlands.
+• What to do abroad and what to do in the Netherlands.

-The WAB (only for the Netherlands) defines when a company can use a recruiting firm and when they must use direct payrolling.
+The WAB (only for the Netherlands) defines when a company can use a recruiting firm and when it must use direct payroll.
 If both criteria are met, it means that you should apply payrolling:

-If you have an exclusive agreement with your customers and don’t want your customer to work on a payroll model, you simply cannot legally work with external agencies.
+• If you have an exclusive agreement with your customers and don’t want your customers to work on a payroll model, you simply cannot legally work with external agencies.

 In that case, the decision is easy.
 If you don’t have an exclusive agreement with your customers, you are free to have the recruitment done by an outside firm.